Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 The store is on the second floor of a building facing "Hanamikoji" in Kagurazaka.

-The store sells vessels made by artists that the owner found on her own feet.
+The store sells tableware made by artists that the owner found on her own feet.

 When I visited, an exhibition of Mashiko artists was being held.

-In addition to the permanent artists' vessels for sale in the store, special exhibitions are also held from time to time.
+In addition to the permanent artists' tableware for sale in the store, special exhibitions are also held from time to time.

 I found this store by chance in an alley I happened to enter.